Notre Dame vs. Navy: Odds, spread, over/under - August 26

 Notre Dame vs. Navy: Odds, spread, over/under and other Vegas lines - August 26

-Aviva Stadium in Dublin, Ireland is the setting for the Notre Dame Fighting Irish's (0-0) matchup against the Navy Midshipmen (0-0) on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
-The Fighting Irish are a 20.5-point favorite in the matchup.
-The over/under in this contest is 50.5 points.
+The Notre Dame Fighting Irish (0-0) face off against the Navy Midshipmen (0-0) at Aviva Stadium in Dublin, Ireland on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
+The Fighting Irish are favored by 20.5 points in the game.
+The over/under is 50.5 in the outing.

 See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Notre Dame vs. Navy matchup.